Easy Sheet Pan Chicken and Vegetables

 Air Fryer Rotisserie Cornish Hen

-Ever since I got my air fryer last Christmas, I’ve been trying out some of my favorite oven recipes.
-I especially love using the rotisserie!
+Ever since I got my air fryer, I’ve been trying out some of my favorite recipes that I usually make in the oven.
 Cook time in the air fryer is less than in a traditional oven, so a recipe that would normally be relegated to a Sunday afternoon is now possible any day of the week!

 But really, in the end it’s all about taste.
 Both Mr. Cucina and I agreed, this Air Fryer Cornish Hen was juicier and tastier than the oven version!